 For more information, or to Order, click below:

 If you have a Whitney Navy revolver, please consider completing a survey for our database.
-Due to recent changes by our Website Host, you may have difficulty accessing the survey document in Word Format.
-If so, please email me at LtDan.email@example.com and I will send you the proper form.
-We apologize for any inconvenience.
+If you have any difficulty accessing the survey document in Word Format, please email me at LtDan.email@example.com and I will send you the proper form.